 Research

-Dr. Wilson is a sociologist who studies how work, culture, and social inequality get linked together in our changing economy.
+Dr. Wilson is a sociologist who studies how work, culture, and social inequality get linked together in our changing economy and workplaces.
 Through closely examining settings such as full-service restaurants, craft breweries, and white-collar government offices, his scholarship illuminates how forces of social inequality stem from a combination of organizational structures, workplace cultures, and inter-personal relationships.
-As a trained ethnographer, Dr. Wilson brings leading academic theories in conversation with the everyday experiences and perspectives of workers themselves.
+As a trained ethnographer, Dr. Wilson brings leading academic theories into conversation with the everyday experiences and perspectives of workers themselves.

 Dr. Wilson’s recent project (2019-2024) is an ethnography of craft beer work in United States.
 Dr. Wilson examines how race, class, and gender inequalities manifest in modern craft industries that are centered on passion, artisanship, and authenticity.